Step by step

 Watch out for

-- Flex the foot and push out through the ball of the foot to help protect the knees.
+- Both beginners and experienced students need to take extra care of the knees in this pose.
+Flex the foot and push out through the ball of the foot to help protect the knees

 - Push down through the arms and lift your body off the floor into Scales Pose / Tolasana.